Connecting the one-band and three-band Hubbard models of cuprates via spectroscopy and scattering experiments: Introduction

 \onecolumngrid\

-\twocolumngrid\ For example, it was shown that neutron scattering of La$_2$CuO$_4$ provided a dominant nearest neighbor (NN) hopping $t = 0.33$ eV and an effective $U/t = 8.8$ eV with $U$ = 2.9 eV, but also showed that in addition to the NN exchange $J$ = 138 meV, it was important to include ring exchange $J_c$ = 38 meV, while $J' = J^{''} = 2$ meV were small\cite{Coldea}.
-Similarly, for Sr$_2$CuO$_2$Cl$_2$, the $t-t'-t^{''}-J$ model showed $t = 0.35$ eV, while $t' = 0.12$ eV, and $t^{''} = 0.08$ eV, and with a $J = 0.14$ eV, it implied an effective $U/t = 10$ with $U = 3.5$ eV\cite{Kim}.
-For CuO, a recent study showed that a linear spin-wave model for a Heisenberg antiferromagnet provided a good description of the neutron scattering results\cite{CuO}.
-The relevant exchange constants could be accurately determined and showed that the dominant exchange interaction $J$ = 91 meV, which coupled antiferromagnetically along the [10$\bar{1}$] chain direction, while the nearest neighbor interchain interactions were very weak ($J_{ac}$ = 3.9 meV and $J_b$ = 0.39 meV) and coupled ferromagnetically\cite{CuO}.

-Given this dichotomy between the theoretical one-band versus the three-band models, and the corresponding experimental high-energy spectroscopies versus the low-energy magnon and band dispersion measurements, we felt it important to address a possible connection between them.
-In this study, we have found this connection by using the nearest neighbor Heisenberg exchange interaction $J$ obtained from neutron scattering and RIXS experiments\cite{Sr2CuO3,Coldea, Nd2CuO4,YBCO,Dean, Bi2212,Wang,Peng, CuO} as a bridge to connect electronic parameters known from experiment (high-energy spectroscopy, RIXS, neutron scattering) and theory in the one-band and three-band Hubbard models.
-The results show that the three-band Hubbard model parameters can be recast as a one-band Hubbard model in terms of a renormalized $\tilde{U}$ and $\tilde{t}$ with $J = 4\tilde{t}^2/\tilde{U}$.
+\twocolumngrid\ Given the differences in electronic parameters between the theoretical one-band versus the three-band models, and the corresponding experimental high-energy spectroscopies versus the low-energy magnon and band dispersion measurements, we felt it important to address a possible connection between them.
+In this study, we have found an equivalence by using the nearest neighbor Heisenberg exchange interaction $J$ obtained from neutron scattering and RIXS experiments\cite{Sr2CuO3,Coldea, Nd2CuO4,YBCO,Dean, Bi2212,Wang,Peng, CuO} as a bridge to connect electronic parameters known from experiment (high-energy spectroscopy, RIXS, neutron scattering) and theoretical estimates obtained from the one-band and three-band Hubbard models.
+The results show that the three-band Hubbard model parameters can be used to describe $J$ in terms of the well-known one-band Hubbard model form of $J = 4\tilde{t}^2/\tilde{U}$ with renormalized parameters $\tilde{U}$ and $\tilde{t}$.